foreeest/foreeest.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - now*, Sun Yat-Sen University - Computer Science and Engineering.
   - Bachelor’s Degree in Computer Science

+# 💬 Invited Talks
+- *2025.05*, I give a talk about my paper in ICRA 2025 in Atlanta.